Do You Have to Use Leverage in XAU USD?

 What's XAUUSD Gold Margin?

-Now can you compare an investor investing $1,000 with another investor investing $100,000?
+Now how can you compare an investor who is investing $1,000 with another one that is investing $100,000?
 Obviously You Can't.
 This is how leverage works in gold trading, it takes & moves you from the guy investing with $1,000 to the one investing $100,000.
 Where does the extra money originate and come from?
 You borrow from your broker in what is simply known as XAUUSD Leverage.
 This money that you borrow from your broker, you as a trader borrow it against the $1,000 of your own funds that you deposit with your broker in your account.
 If you were to define what this leverage means - then leverage is the ability to control a big amount of money using very little of your own money and borrowing the rest.
-Otherwise, if you were trade gold without this leverage it wouldn't be as profitable as it is, in fact you as a trader can still choose not to use this leverage, using the 1:1 leverage ratio but you would not make money it would take too long to make any gold profit.
+Otherwise, if you were trade gold without this leverage it wouldn't be as profitable as it is, in fact you can still choose not to use this leverage, using the 1:1 leverage ratio but you would not make money it would take too long to make any gold profit.

 Example of how to calculate xauusd leverage and margin: